hirako2000/k8s-getting-started/kubernetes-a-to-z-course/04-k8s-kubernetes-dashboard/step1.md

 ### Create namespace

-Now we create our usual dev-1 namespace:
+We create a namespace for the kubernetes dashboard:

-`kubectl apply -f ./dev-1-namespace.yaml`{{execute}}
+`kubectl create -f ./kubernetes-dashboard-namespace.yaml`{{execute}}

-### Create the postgres resources
+### Create the roles and service account

-Create all postgres related resources, this yaml contains the manifest for

-- Configmap
-- Persistent Volume and claim
-- Application deployment
-- ClusterIP Service
+Run this command to create the ServiceAccount, roles and binding resource for the dashboard

+`kubectl create -f ./kubernetes-dashboard-role-binding.yaml`{{execute}}

+### Metrics scrapper deployment

+Deploy the metrics scraper:

+`kubectl create -f ./kubernetes-dashboard-metrics-scraper-deployment.yaml`{{execute}}

+### Metrics scrapper service

+Create the metrics scraper service:

-`kubectl create -f ./postgres-conf-volume-deployment-service.yaml`{{execute}}
+`kubectl create -f ./kubernetes-dashboard-metrics-scraper-service.yaml`{{execute}}

-Wait for the deployment to be ready.

-### Deploy thingsboard
+### Deploy the dashboard

-First, make sure that postgres deployment is READY
+Run this command to deploy the UI Dashboard

+`kubectl create -f ./kubernetes-dashboard-deployment.yaml`{{execute}}

+### Create the NodePort service

+Run this command to create the NodePort service to route traffic:

+`kubectl create -f ./kubernetes-dashboard-service.yaml`{{execute}}

+The dashboard will take a few minutes to deploy and get ready to serve.
+We will list and get a token in th meantime as we will need to authenticate/login on the dashboard with it.

+### List secrets

+Run this command to list all secrets for a given namespace:

-`kubectl get deployments --namespace dev-1`{{execute}}
+`kubectl get secrets --namespace kubernetes-dashboard`{{execute}}

-Now you may deploy the thingsboard application and service

-`kubectl apply -f ./thingsboard-deployment-service.yaml`{{execute}}
+### Get the token

+Now you may see the token for a particular secret, replace -xxxx with the secret id `kubectl describe secret kubernetes-dashboard-token-xxxx --namespace kubernetes-dashboard`{{copy}}